beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   administrator involvement
 * allowing administrators to create groups that are automatically derived from groups already defined in an LDAP server
-* allowing jobs to be submitted on behalf of a group by group members and by nominated "submission delegates"
+* allowing jobs to be submitted on behalf of a group by group members.
+* allowing jobs to be submitted by a :term:`submission delegate`.

 A Beaker user can be in zero or more groups, and any Beaker user may create a new group at any time.
 Group members may be marked as owners of